-Use consumer information improperly and you can be slapped with serious fines under the regulations outlined in the Fair Credit Reporting Act (FCRA) and the Equal Employment Opportunity Commission (EEOC).
+If you use consumer information improperly, you can be slapped with serious fines under the regulations outlined in the Fair Credit Reporting Act (FCRA) and the Equal Employment Opportunity Commission (EEOC).
+Nondiscrimination laws are enforced by the EEOC while the rights of anyone subjected to a third-party background check (including prospective employees) are protected by the FCRA.

 Understanding and Navigating the FCRA